Chotěšov (Plzeň-South District): History

 The first written mention of Chotěšov is from 1115.
 History of the village was connected with the Chotěšov Abbey, which was founded in 1202–1210.
 In 1822, the estate was bought by Karl Alexander of Thurn and Taxis.
 His family owned Chotěšov until 1925, and the monastery complex until 1945.

+Demographics

+Economy

+Chotěšov is home to MD Elektronik, a manufacturer of electrical equipment for automotive industry.
+This branch of the German company Merx, Diem & Co.
+GmbH was founded in Chotěšov in 1993.
+With more than 2,000 employees, MD Elektronik is among the largest employers in the region.

+Transport

+The I/26 road from Plzeň to the Czech-German border in Horní Folmava passes through the municipality.

+Chotěšov is located on the railway line Plzeň–Domažlice.

 Sights

 Chotěšov is known for the Chotěšov Abbey.
-The current building of the convent dates from 1756 and was built by Jakub Auguston.
+The current building of the convent dates from 1756 and was built according to the plans of Jakub Auguston.
 Today the monastery is open to the public.

-On Křížový vrch Hill there is a former church from the mid-19th century with a tower from 1931.
+On Křížový vrch Hill is a former church from the mid-19th century with a tower from 1931.
 The 22 m high tower now serves as an observation tower.